doctrine-extensions/DoctrineExtensions/doc/translatable.md

 - Thanks to [@acasademont](https://github.com/acasademont) Translatable now does not store translations for default locale.
 It is always left as original record value.
 So be sure you do not change your default locale per project or per data migration.
-This way it is more rational and unnecessary to store it additionaly in translation table.
+This way it is more rational and unnecessary to store it additionally in translation table.

 Update **2011-04-21**

-- Implemented multiple translation persistense through repository
+- Implemented multiple translation persistence through repository

 Update **2011-04-16**